paulross/pymemtrace/docs/source/examples/c_py_mem_trace.rst

 - If an object is deleted but hasn't been created in the log file a warning is issued.
   These are not significant as they refer to objects created before the log file was started.
+- An error will be reported if an object has been created at a particular address without being previously deleted at the same address.
+  These are not significant as they (mostly?) refer to objects that are everlasting objects within the Python process.
 - Any objects that were created within the log run but not de-allocated are listed along with the function, file, and line where it was created.
 - Any objects that were created and deleted within the log run are listed.